openshift/enhancements/enhancements/monitoring/restart-metrics.md

 ### Current Behavior

-node_exporter is running in a non-privileged container - as user `nobody` - and cannot connect to the DBUS socket to communicate with systemd.
+node_exporter is running in a non-privileged container and cannot connect to the DBUS socket to communicate with systemd because of an selinux denial.
 Monitoring has concerns the underlying [systemd collector](https://github.com/prometheus/node_exporter/blob/master/collector/systemd_linux.go) is not performant enough.